-Visual impairment is a generic term which covers a range of difficulties with vision and includes the following categories:
+Visual impairment is a term which covers a range of difficulties with vision and includes the following categories:

 - Blind – Total blindness is the complete lack of form and visual light perception and is clinically recorded as NLP, an abbreviation for “no light perception”.